Waterfowl Permit and Stamp Requirements

 3) Federal Migratory Bird Hunting and Conservation Stamp is required of: Residents and nonresidents age 16 and over.
 To be valid, the federal Migratory Bird Hunting and Conservation Stamp (duck stamp) must be signed in ink across the face.

-In the past, paper duck stamps were sold at U.S. Post Offices, MDC offices, and some retail permit vendors.
-This year, stamps are available for $15 at some U.S. Post Offices, MDC regional offices, nature centers, and visitor’s centers, but not at permit vendors or waterfowl hunting conservation areas.
+Paper duck stamps are available for $25 at some U.S. Post Offices, MDC regional offices, nature centers, and visitor's centers, but not at permit vendors or waterfowl hunting conservation areas.

-New this year, duck stamps are also available online at the Buy e-Permits link below or at Missouri permit vendors.
+Duck stamps are also available online at the Buy e-Permits link below or at Missouri permit vendors.
 The electronic duck stamp, or e-Stamp, allows customers to purchase the Federal Duck Stamp online and use it immediately.
-The e-Stamp costs $17.50 and is valid for 45 days from the date of purchase.
+The e-Stamp costs $28.50 and is valid for 45 days from the date of purchase.
 Within that time, a physical duck stamp will be mailed to the customer.
 After 45 days, the customer must carry their Federal Duck Stamp while hunting.
-Retail vendors will still be able to process e-Stamp transactions for hunters.

 Permit Requirements for Hunters Younger Than 16